bhbmaster/rhood/README.md

 * Options are not yet included as I don't have any.
 Looking for any information regarding how the data structure or output look like for the APIs methods: option orders, and option open positions.

-* If we use --load data from pickle file, then we should also use the ask_price of open positions at the loaded date, instead of the current date. otherwise the value will constantly change. this will give correct profits on that date. we could include option to evaluate loaded open positions with current ask price (--eval-loaded-current, -L), however, if stock splits occured then we will be in a mathematics mess, that I don't want to deal with.
+* If we use --load data from pickle file, then we should also use the ask_price of open positions at the loaded date, instead of the current date. otherwise the value will constantly change. this will give correct profits on that date. we could include option to evaluate loaded open positions with current ask price (--eval-loaded-current, -L), however, if stock splits occurred then we will be in a mathematics mess, that I don't want to deal with.

 * Allow insecure credentials, without 2factor authentication. add --insecure / -I flag. due to 2 methods of login, we now have to remove interactive mode (it was useless anyways). **DONE, need to test.**